 Bio

-Hadia has over a decade of cross-sectoral experience in the public, private, nonprofit, community-based organizations (CBOs), intergovernmental organizations (IGOs), and academic sectors.
-Prior to joining RMI, Hadia served as the program manager of the Carbon Management Research Initiative (CaMRI) at the Center on Global Energy Policy, Columbia University Climate School.
-She managed the CaMRI team's engagements with policymakers from key Congressional offices and Committees, the U.S. Department of Energy (DOE), Office of Global Change, U.S. Department of State, the White House Council on Environmental Quality (CEQ), and the inaugural White House National Climate Task Force, and helped convene several high-level decarbonization and net-zero strategy briefings for ministers, diplomats, and policymakers from Europe, Asia, Latin America and Oceania.
-Hadia also led Columbia University’s successful submission for a $10 million grant from NYSERDA for the Carbontech Development Initiative to establish a world-class hub of carbon-to-value research, technology transfer and commercialization in New York State.
+Hadia has cross-sectoral experience in the public, private, NGO, community-based organizations, intergovernmental organizations (IGOs), and academic sectors.
+Prior to joining RMI as a Manager in the Climate-Aligned Industries Program, Hadia served as the program manager of the Carbon Management Research Initiative at Columbia University, where she managed the nonpartisan Initiative’s efforts to catalyze whole systems change through data-driven research, partnerships.
+She facilitated engagements with policymakers from 20+ Congressional offices, House and Senate Committees on energy, climate and the environment, the U.S. Department of Energy (DOE), Office of Global Change, U.S. Department of State, the White House Council on Environmental Quality (CEQ), and the inaugural White House National Climate Task Force, and convened high-level decarbonization and net-zero strategy briefings for ministers, diplomats, and policymakers from Europe, Asia, Latin America and Oceania.
+Hadia led Columbia University’s successful submission for a $10 million grant from NYSERDA for the Carbontech Development Initiative to establish a world-class hub of carbon-to-value research, technology transfer and commercialization in New York State.

-She has served as an Ambassador for the ONE Campaign, Girl Rising, Half the Sky, and A World at School.
+Hadia has served as an Ambassador for the ONE Campaign, Girl Rising, and A World at School.
 Hadia was selected as a two-term Youth Delegate to the United Nations Economic and Social Council (ECOSOC) and World Bank youth summits.
-Hadia has been invited to serve as a panelist and keynote speaker at several conferences and high-level IGO events on climate action, DRR and youth leadership, and sustainable development, including speaking at the 2023 World Hydrogen Congress North America, the 2023 Global Youth Climate Summit, and being invited by the Norwegian UNEA Presidency to speak as a representative of the United Nations Major Group for Children and Youth (UNMGCY) at the 2020 Act #forNature Forum, the largest global digital consultation on the environment and the post-pandemic recovery.
-In 2015 she was invited to deliver the Youth Keynote Address in the United Nations General Assembly Hall to commemorate the 70th anniversary of civil society at the United Nations.
+Hadia has been invited to serve as a moderator, expert panelist and keynote speaker at national and international conferences and high-level intergovernmental events on energy, decarbonization, resilience and sustainable development, including the National Academies of Sciences, Engineering and Medicine (NASEM), U.S. Department of State, D.C.
+Climate Week, New York Climate Week, Intersolar North America, World Hydrogen North America, World Electrolysis North America, Reuters’ Energy Transition North America, Global Youth Climate Summit, and was invited by the Norwegian UNEA Presidency to speak as a representative of the United Nations Major Group for Children and Youth (UNMGCY) at the 2020 Act #forNature Forum, the largest global digital consultation on the environment and the post-pandemic recovery.
+In 2015 she was invited to deliver the Youth Keynote Address in the UN General Assembly Hall to commemorate the 70th anniversary of civil society at the UN.

-Hadia was a post-graduate Fellow to Nobel Laureate, Leymah Gbowee at Columbia University’s Women, Peace and Security Program, and served as a former Net Impact Climate Fellow, United Nations SDSN Local Pathways Fellow, Youth Expert in the Commonwealth Youth Climate Change Network (CYCCN), Climate Reality Leader, and Honorary Advisory to the NGO Committee on Sustainable Development at the United Nations.
-She has served on the Board of the Young Women’s Council of the High Water Women Foundation (HWWF), was a mentor in Girls Write Now, Inc., an Amplifier for Girl Be Heard, member of the Grants Advisory Committee of The New York Women’s Foundation (NYWF), and on the Steering Committee of the Women's Foreign Policy Group (WFPG) Young Professionals Network.
-She is currently a Steering Committee member of the Young Professionals Association at the Association for a Better New York (ABNY).
+Hadia was a post-graduate Fellow to Nobel Laureate, Leymah Gbowee at Columbia University’s Women, Peace and Security Program, and served as a former Net Impact Climate Fellow, United Nations SDSN Local Pathways Fellow, Youth Expert in the Commonwealth Youth Climate Change Network, Climate Reality Leader, and Honorary Advisory to the NGO Committee on Sustainable Development at the United Nations.
+She has served on the Young Professionals Board of the Young Women’s Council of the High Water Women Foundation, was a mentor in Women in Green Hydrogen (WiGH), Girls Write Now, Inc., an Amplifier for Girl Be Heard, member of the Grants Advisory Committee of The New York Women’s Foundation (NYWF), and served on the Steering Committee of the Women's Foreign Policy Group (WFPG) Young Professionals Network.
+Most recently she served a 3-year term on the Young Professionals Steering Committee of the Association for a Better New York (ABNY).

 Hadia holds a dual master of science degree in Sustainability Management and Conflict Resolution from Columbia University, and graduated as Class Speaker and Student Marshall with a bachelor of arts degree in Government and Politics from St. John’s University.